 October The FAFSA is available for completion online at www.FAFSA.ed.gov

-January 1 UNH priority FAFSA deadline for returning students
+January 1 University of New Haven priority FAFSA deadline for returning

-March 1 UNH priority FAFSA deadline for new/transfer students
+March 1 University of New Haven priority FAFSA deadline for

 March – April New/Transfer Students receive preliminary financial aid

 April – May 1 Tax returns and Verification Worksheet due for new/transfer